 Free weed “cloth”

 Coffee and tea grounds make excellent mulch around acid-loving plants.
 Caffeine is a natural fertilizer, but don’t overdo it as too much could promote excessive leaf growth and diminished fruit production.
-In the case of tea grounds, you can leave them in the tea bag provided it’s made of paper, silk or muslin.
+In the case of tea grounds, you can leave them in the tea bag provided it’s made of paper, silk, or muslin.
 Bury it in the soil to provide nourishment for plants and a tasty treat for worms.
 Just be sure to remove the tags first.
 They take a long time to break down and might be plastic coated.

 Perfect seed starters

-Egg cartons make excellent seed starters.
+Cardboard egg cartons make excellent seed starters.
 Punch a hole in the bottom for drainage, fill with potting soil, plant your seeds and watch them flourish!

 When choosing plants for your yard or garden, analyze your specific sunlight, soil, and climate first.
 Choose plants accordingly.
 Any garden center will have the personnel to answer questions and help make appropriate selections.